Daily High to Daily Low: Is It Safe to Buy Histogen Inc. (HSTO)?

-Histogen Inc. (NASDAQ:HSTO) went down by -4.42% from its latest closing price compared to the recent 1-year high of $4.13.
-The company’s stock price has collected -1.82% of loss in the last five trading sessions.
-Press Release reported on 06/22/21 that Thinking about buying stock in Biocept, Histogen, Idera Pharmaceuticals, Satsuma Pharmaceuticals, or Clover Health Investments?
+Histogen Inc. (NASDAQ:HSTO) went down by -1.90% from its latest closing price compared to the recent 1-year high of $3.86.
+The company’s stock price has collected -5.50% of loss in the last five trading sessions.
+Press Release reported on 06/30/21 that Histogen Announces Initiation of HST 003 Phase 1/2 Trial for Knee Cartilage Regeneration

 >> 7 Top Picks for the Post-Pandemic Economy <<